TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/PushButton/PBDetailDesign.md

 **Constraint Solution 3:**

 When the arm/shaft of the push button subsystem is not active, the height and width of the arm/shaft will not exceed the leftover height of the robot and it will be flush with the platform before swinging in an outward motion.
+Since the height of the arm will be 3 inches tall and the height of the platform it sits on is 3.74 inches tall the robot will still be within 1 cubic foot.
+When the arm of the robot is retracted the arm with the paint roller can run parellel with the tracks.

 **Constraint Solution 4:**